RobinBaines/OOO3/README.md

 A flat ontology implies that interaction between inanimate objects without an observer is valid.
 The example script implies Events with myself as observer.
 There is no reason not to create a script with combinations of animate and inanimate objects with no observer.
 For example a script describing a Dogs interaction with food and may be one with 2 or more inanimate objects with no observer.
+Or even quantum events?

 Vicarious causation: OOO requires an SO to facilitate interaction between (inanimate) objects.
 In my interpretation this occurs in the Event SO.
 Writing a script with only inanimate object immediately raises questions about the nature of the Event.
-Does is have qualities: a Place, datetime...?
+Does it have qualities: a Place, datetime...?

 Undermining means that objects can't be reduced to their parts.
 The Nida and Siena dogs in the script are only sketched out with a limited number of SQs.
 By using names and derivation from Dog the objects are clearly more than their parts/more than their SQs.
 Overmining means that objects can't be reduced to their effects.
 To a certain extent the script is a list of effects.
-The conversion of the script into objects introduces a structure in objects which records the effects described in the script and more besides.
+The conversion of the script into
+SOs introduces a structure which records the effects described in the script and more besides.

 The Events and the events in each Event could be seen as the ROs interacting through their sensual qualities.